 Written by the Franchise Matchmakers Team

-Owning a franchise business is a great way for many individuals to enter the small business world because there are a range of investment opportunities.
-Franchise start-up costs can be as little as $100k, or as much as $1m, and brokers like Franchise Matchmakers have the knowledge to help their clients choose the right franchise, and get the funding they need to get their business off the ground.
+Owning a franchise business, whether it’s buying a franchise in Colorado or Anywhere USA, is a great way for many individuals to enter the small business world because there are a range of investment opportunities to fit most budgets.
+Franchise start-up costs can be as little as $100k, or as much as $1million or more, and brokers like Franchise Matchmakers have the knowledge to help their clients choose the right franchise, and get the funding they need to get their business off the ground.

 Entrepreneurs are attracted to the franchise model because it often comes with an existing customer base, an established brand, and a successful business model.
 However, if you are considering buying a franchise business, it is crucial to know the key principles of franchising before you set out.
 These fundamental principles are the foundation upon which businesses have found growth and success all over the world.
 As you consider your opportunities, keep these unchanging principles in mind.

 Before you set out to start your own franchise business, it is important to do your research.
 Knowing these franchise business principles is a great way to start but having a helpful advisor to assist you along the way is vital.
 If you are looking for help getting into the franchise world, Franchise Matchmakers is here for you.
-Reach out to us today at (888) 347-5187.
+Reach out to us today.